User Review( votes)

 Tiny droplets have no energy of their own and move with the air mass they’re released into.
 If it’s windy, they move downwind.
 If the air is turbulent, they move up and down.
 If the atmosphere is stable, the buoyant fraction stays aloft and concentrated.
 So in order to understand their movement, we need to understand the atmosphere.

 Vapour Drift: Some chemicals are inherently volatile.
-This means they convert from the liquid or solid phase to a vapour phase on their own in accordance with the temperature.
+This means they convert from the liquid or solid phase to a vapour phase on their own in accordance with temperature.
 Water is a great example, it is highly volatile.
 It is also able to sublimate, which means it can convert from a solid directly to a vapour without going through the liquid phase.
 An example of that is freezer burn, in which ice cubes shrink due to water escaping as a vapour.

-Pesticides can also sublimate.
+Volatile pesticides can also sublimate.
 On landing on a leaf or soil, a significant portion of a droplet is absorbed or adsorbed.
 Some fraction may dry on the leaf surface.
 This remaining solid can volatilize (form a vapour) for hours or days after application.
 The rate of evaporation is driven by two factors, (a) the background vapour pressure of the substance in the atmosphere, and (b) the surface temperature of the object the chemical is resting on.
 For water, the atmospheric vapour pressure can be expressed as relative humidity.
 Droplets evaporate slower when the atmosphere is already full of water.

 Vapour losses can be minimized by choosing low-volatile pesticides and also by making the application on cooler days.
 We also need to watch the forecast and avoid spraying when tomorrow or the day after is forecast to be hot.

 Sometimes a rainfall can affect vapour losses, prompting a release of pesticide into the atmosphere.
 This behaviour can be predicted by the Henry’s Law Constant of a chemical.
-We won’t delve into that here, but it’s not clear if the new dicamba formulations are affected by this phenomenon.

 Inversions: There are two types of turbulence, mechanical and thermal.
 Mechanical turbulence results from air encountering friction as it moves across a landscape.
 Taller objects and stronger winds result in greater mechanical turbulence.
 This turbulence creates small eddies that allow different layers of the atmosphere to communicate with each other and transfer momentum and contents up and down.
 More mechanical turbulence means more mixing and more sedimentation and dilution of a contaminant.
 In other words, the downwind impact of drift particles is reduced with greater mechanical turbulence.
 Mechanical turbulence happens whenever it’s windy, day or night, and it tends to counteract thermal turbulence.